RuthenicHat84/cs121_2025__project_7_java_guesser/README.md

 * public bool Computer (computer generated number)
 * public bool Human (human generated number)

+### Aditional Flourishes
+* use of Thread to add in delays to certain parts of the program.
+For aesthetics (called "pause(n)" in the program), where n is number of ms the program waits for).

 ## Menu()
 * Creates a UI for users, and calls the programs.